top of page

 The new curriculum emphasises cross-curricular competencies, including:

-These updates reflect the wider view that curriculum should prepare pupils not only for exams, but for life.
+These updates reflect the wider view that the curriculum should prepare pupils not only for exams but for life.

 What This Means for Schools and Teachers